Skip to main content

 The authorization code flow is defined in RFC 6749, Section 4.1.
 It involves exchanging an temporary authorization code for an access token, and is typically used by confidential and public clients.

-The following diagram demonstrates the interaction between different entities when you implement this flow using the openid-connect plugin:
+The following diagram illustrates the interaction between different entities when you implement the authorization code flow:

 Authorization code flow diagram